pavanrang/DevinLite/readme.md

 DevinLite uses the CrewAI framework to orchestrate a team of AI agents, each specializing in different aspects of software development:

-1. Software Architect
+1. Software Architect: Designs the architecture of the solution based on the user input.
-2. Software Programmer
+2. Software Programmer: Writes code as per the architecture design.
-3. Software Tester
+3. Software Tester: Tests the implemented solution to ensure it meets the requirements and is free of bugs.
-4. Software Reviewer
+4. Software Reviewer: Reviews the architecture, implementation, and test results to provide a comprehensive analysis.

 These agents work together to take a user-defined problem and produce a solution, including architecture design, implementation, testing, and code review.

 ## Features

-- **AI-Driven Development**: Utilizes advanced language models to power each agent.
+- **AI-Driven Development**: Utilizes advanced large language models to power each agent.
 - **Full Development Lifecycle**: Covers architecture, implementation, testing, and review.
 - **Flexible Problem Solving**: Can tackle a wide range of programming tasks based on user input.
 - **Tool Integration**: Includes tools for file operations and web searches to assist the AI agents.